 Apple could also implement Face ID, but if it is only available when the device is "open," it would limit authentication opportunities.
 A Face ID and Touch ID combination is possible for the "iPhone Fold."

-Apple uses A-series processors for its iPhone line, so the most obvious choice for the "iPhone Fold" would be the A15 or A16, depending on when it releases.
-Apple Silicon used in mobile devices rival Intel's premium processors and are only properly beaten by Apple's desktop-class M-series chips.
+Apple uses A-series processors for its iPhone line, so the most obvious choice for the "iPhone Fold" would be the A16 or A17, depending on when it releases.
+However, given the hybrid nature of this device, Apple could also use an M-series processor to ensure maximum performance.